bfbbdecomp/OK-discord-bot/README.md

    Or use the provided VS Code task "Run Discord Bot".

 ## Usage
-- Use `/claim <filename>` to claim a filename.
-- The bot will DM you when your claim expires.
+- /claim
+- /unclaim
+- /setokchannel (Admin only)

 ## Requirements
 - Node.js